 *** NY Dom Rel Law § 240(3)

 Can I get an order of protection against a same-sex partner?

-In Arkansas, you may apply for an order of protection against a current or former same-sex partner as long as the relationship meets the requirements listed in Who can get an order of protection?
-You must also be the victim of an act of domestic abuse, which is explained here What is the legal definition of domestic abuse in Arkansas?
+In New York, you may apply for an order of protection against a current or former same-sex partner as long as the relationship meets the requirements listed in Can I get an order of protection?
+You must also be the victim of an act of domestic violence, which is explained here What is the legal definition of domestic violence ("family offenses") in New York?

 How much does it cost to get an order of protection?

 There are no fees to file a petition for an order of protection.

 I am a minor.
 Can I get an order of protection without the help of an adult?